lukearmstrong/lukearmstrong.co.uk/_posts/2012-10-06-lemp-linux-nginx-mysql-php.markdown

 In /etc/nginx, there should be two folders; `sites-available` and `sites-enabled`. `sites-available` is where the configuration files for your _virtual hosts_ live, and `sites-enabled` contains [symbolic links](http://en.wikipedia.org/wiki/Symbolic_link) (aka. symlinks) to those configuration files; so if you want a site to be live, you create a symbolic link, if you want to take a site offline, you delete the symbolic link.
 That way, you never lose the configuration file.
 Note that any changes to the nginx configuration, including creating or deleting these symbolic links, requires a reload/restart of nginx.

-There is also a configuration file called default, lets keep a copy of it as it contains useful comments and configuration examples.
-It references files outside of /var/www, so I prefer to just set it aside, and create a new default _virtual host_.
+There is a configuration file called `default` in `/etc/nginx/sites-available`, lets keep a copy of it as it contains useful comments and configuration examples.
+It references files outside of `/var/www`, so I prefer to just set it aside, and create a new default _virtual host_.

 {% highlight sh %}
 sudo mv /etc/nginx/sites-available/default /etc/nginx/sites-available/default.bak
 {% endhighlight %}

-In /etc/nginx, there is also a `conf.d` folder, that also contains a configuration file for a default host.
+In `/etc/nginx`, there is also a `conf.d` folder, that also contains a configuration file for a default host.
 Lets rename these too.

 {% highlight sh %}
-sudo mv /etc/nginx/conf.d/default /etc/nginx/conf.d/default.bak
+sudo mv /etc/nginx/conf.d/default.conf /etc/nginx/conf.d/default.conf.bak
-sudo mv /etc/nginx/conf.d/example-ssl /etc/nginx/conf.d/example-ssl.bak
+sudo mv /etc/nginx/conf.d/example-ssl.conf /etc/nginx/conf.d/example-ssl.conf.bak
 {% endhighlight %}

 Lets setup our own default virtual host configuration.